Nana Kitade: 2016–present: return to solo career and 4th album

 In September 2016 Nana Kitade returned to her solo career with the release of her 13th single, "Bad Babe's Dreamer".

 Kitade released her 14th single, "Last Snowdome", December 19, 2016.
 Nana released her fourth album, "Violet Blaze", on May 3, 2017.

 Fashion and modeling

 With the 2005 release of "Kiss or Kiss", Kitade revealed her new Gothic Lolita inspired look.
 She gained the interest of Lolita clothing companies such as Baby, The Stars Shine Bright, of which she has repeatedly stated to be her favorite brand.
 In 2007 she began appearing monthly prints of Kera Magazine wearing Gothic Lolita styled clothes.
 In February 2008 Kitade did a cover feature interview for the US edition of Gothic & Lolita Bible.
 In Europe, Nana Kitade was featured in the 50th Issue of Neo Magazine in August 2008.
 Kitade was considered a Lolita fashion icon for many teenage girls around the world.

-After her first 2009 hiatus and her rebranding with Loveless, she started to adopt a more adult-like/ero/gothic and aristocrat style, before going back to a more girlish and grungy style with The teenage kissers.

-Her 4th studio album, Violet Blaze, and more precisely her music videos of her songs Bad Babe's Dreamer, Make Believe and Just A Day marked her collaboration with Japanese director and fashion designer Kanae Higashi, who owns the brand rurumu.

-Nana Kitade will keep on showcasing a very strong and personal sense of feminine fashion, often going back to lolita - as she from time to time will be seen modeling for japanese brands such as Victorian Maiden and Moi Même Moitié over the years - as seen on her socials.